SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 #### Right side ####

 Adding more than 1 component in the cardView along with dataVisualization component in the body will render the chart on the right side of the card.

-For example, configuring a Header and Footer along with dataVisualization component in body.
+For example: Header and Footer along with dataVisualization component in body.

 :::image type="content" source="../../../../docs/images/viva-extensibility/data-visualization/chart-on-right-side.png" alt-text="Card with chart on the right side":::